 Our main point is this: Tripods, just like cameras, lenses, filters, and camera bags come in myriad different sizes and types, and the specific tripods that will work best for you depend on your use profile—the kind of shooting you do.
 Just as you wouldn’t want to commute in an Indianapolis 500 racecar, you probably wouldn’t want to tote 29-lb industrial photographer’s tripod on your next vacation.
 To help you make intelligent choices when buying tripods, here’s a handy guide to help you choose wisely and well.

-Tabletop tripods: These little three-leggers are great for shooting close-ups, self-timer shots and night scenes.
-Perch them securely on a table, rock, wall or other solid object and they’ll provide many of the benefits of a full-size tripod when you’re shooting with a digital still or video camera.
+Tabletop tripods: This mini tripod is great for shooting close-ups, self-timer shots and night scenes.
+Perch these securely on a table, rock, wall or other solid object and they’ll provide many of the benefits of a full-size tripod when you’re shooting with a digital still or video camera.
 All are extremely light and most will fold small enough fit into your camera bag.
 About the only thing they can’t do is extend to eye level on their own—maximum height is usually a foot or less.

 Compact travel tripods: Very popular with hikers, vacationers and travelers, lightweight compact travel tripods provide a stable shooting platform for all but the heaviest cameras and lenses—they’re ideal for point-and-shoot cameras, consumer digital SLRs and moderate sized video cameras and camcorders up to 4 lbs.
 Typically they’ll extend to around 4-1/2-5 feet for near-eye-level shooting, fold to 2 feet long or less for easy packing, and weigh about 3 lbs or less so, making them easy to carry.
 These are tripods you’ll take with you all right, but if you need greater carrying capacity and height plus added stability, take a close look at the next category.

-Vista Traveler: Just the thing for picture takers on the go, it will support cameras up to 4 lbs., has hefty 20mm-diameter flip-lock legs, a stabilizing center brace, a built-in carrying handle, a geared center post, and a 3-way head with long single handle that makes it easy to track moving subjects.
-Maximum height: 53 inches; folded length: 21 inches; weight: 2lbs.
+Vista Traveler: Vista’s Traveler V tripod is just the thing for picture takers on the go, it will support cameras up to 4 lbs., has hefty 20mm-diameter flip-lock legs, a stabilizing center brace, a built-in carrying handle, a geared center post, and a 3-way head with long single handle that makes it easy to track moving subjects.
+Maximum height: 53 inches, folded length: 21 inches, weight: 2lbs.

 Lightweight tripods: They’re a bit bigger and heavier than compact travel tripods—a little over 2 feet long when folded, and moderately heavier too—between 4 and 5 lbs, but they will also support heavier cameras in the 5 to 9lb. weight class and extend to nearly 5-1/2 feet for true eye level viewing.
 The more sophisticated, higher capacity tripods in this class are an excellent choice for the average photographer who wants one tripod to take along when traveling, or the enthusiast who needs a general-purpose tripod for hiking, wilderness shooting, or any application where weight is a factor.
 Models with fluid or video heads are great for video too.